 Steering Column: Airbag Clockspring

-The clockspring will wear in time or become damaged during repairs to the steering column, or when removing a rack and pinion gear, gearbox, or coupling.
-If the steering wheel is allowed to spin freely, the clockspring’s connection may break, resulting in an open circuit and an illuminated air bag light.
-This will require clockspring replacement.
+The clockspring coil can wear in time or become damaged if the steering column universal joint is disconnected and the steering wheel spins freely, stretching the spring beyond its limits.
+The coil inside the clockspring can break, resulting in an open circuit and an illuminated airbag light.

-Many broken clocksprings could have been saved if the tech were to lock the steering wheel with a steering wheel brace or even the seat belt if necessary.
-This keeps the wheel from spinning and breaking this fragile connection.
+Holding the steering wheel with a steering wheel brace or even the seat belt keeps the wheel from spinning and breaking this fragile connection.
 It can only spin so far before it breaks.
-This open in the circuit results in an amber airbag light.
-Before replacing a gearbox, rack, or coupling check the manufacturer's service manual for special instructions, TSB’s, and specifications.
+An open in the circuit results in an amber airbag light.
+Before replacing a column, gearbox, rack, or coupling, check the manufacturer's service manual for special instructions, TSBs, and specifications.